Skip to main content

 • “The dialogue is well-written and often humorous, making interactions feel natural and enjoyable.”

-• “I also feel like they honestly put a lot of thought into the world, lore, and the laws that govern alchemy, and every character's introduction and interactions with other characters are charming, cute, and got me to chuckle a few times with how funny things got.”
+• “I feel like they honestly put a lot of thought into the world, lore, and the laws that govern alchemy.
+Every character's introduction and interactions with others are charming, cute, and got me to chuckle a few times with how funny things got.”

 • atmosphere